localpreservation/localpreservation.github.io/_resources/maintaining-exteriors.md

 Exterior building components, such as roofs, walls, openings, projections, and foundations, were often constructed with a variety of functional features, such as overhangs, trim pieces, drip edges, ventilated cavities, and painted surfaces, to protect against water infiltration, ultraviolet deterioration, air infiltration, and pest infestation.
 Construction assemblies and joints between materials allow for expansion and contraction and the diffusion of moisture vapor, while keeping water from penetrating the building envelope.
 Older buildings use such features effectively and care must be taken to retain them, avoiding the temptation to reduce air infiltration or otherwise alter them.

 Monitoring, inspections, and maintenance should all be undertaken with safety in mind.
-Besides normal safety procedures, it is important to be cognizant of health issues more commonly encountered with older buildings, such as lead-based paint, asbestos, and bird droppings, and to know when it is necessary to seek professional services (see ["Contracting Maintenance and Repair Work"](#contracting)).
+Besides normal safety procedures, it is important to be cognizant of health issues more commonly encountered with older buildings, such as lead-based paint, asbestos, and bird droppings, and to know when it is necessary to seek professional services (see the section of this resource on [contracting maintenance and repair work](#contracting-maintenance-and-repair-work)).

 Original building features and examples of special craftsmanship should be afforded extra care.
 The patina or aging of historic materials is often part of the charm and character of historic buildings.
 In such cases, maintenance should avoid attempts to make finishes look new by over-cleaning or cladding existing materials.
 As with any product that has the potential to harm historic materials, the selection of a cleaning procedure should always involve testing in a discreet location on the building to ensure that it will not abrade, fade, streak, or otherwise damage the substrate.